dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

     C-3.3 The final query comes after creating this table, where a "UNION ALL" provides provides the intersect of drug interactions in the NDF-RT and WorldVista datasets.
 The function "HAVING COUNT(*) > 1" provides the intersect between the two datasets.

     C-3.3 The other queries in this file use left join functions to address set differences in the NDF-RT and WorldVista data sets, respectively.
 That is, the unique PDDI's that are only seen in the NDF-RT data set and the unique PDDI's that are only seen in the WorldVista data set are queried.

+    C-3.4 All queries were joined with the RXNCONSO table from the rxnorm schema in order to include names for the drugs, and these queries were outputted into .csv files called "worldvista-NDFRT-overlap.csv", "NDFRT-set-difference.csv", and "worldvista-set-difference.csv".
+These queries used another "GROUP BY" function because one RxCUI could return several name variations for the same drug in the RXNCONSO table.
+For WorldVista set differences, this join had to become a "LEFT JOIN" because some RxCUI's did not have entries in the RXNCONSO table.

 ---